hemelo/my-second-brain/RESOURCES/Development/Programming Languages/CSharp/DotNet/Directory.Build Props and Target.md

 ---
 ## 📖 **StyleCop Explained**

-**StyleCop** is a static code analysis tool that enforces C# coding style guidelines.
+**StyleCop** is a static code analysis tool that enforces [[Csharp|C#]] coding style guidelines.
 It helps maintain consistent code formatting, readability, and organization across projects by automatically analyzing code and reporting violations.

 ### 📚 **Key Features**

-- ✅ Enforces C# coding standards and style rules.
+- ✅ Enforces [[Csharp|C#]] coding standards and style rules.
 - ✅ Integrates directly with build processes using `StyleCop.Analyzers` NuGet package.
 - ✅ Customizable through `.ruleset` files and `.editorconfig` (if used).
 - ✅ Works seamlessly with [[Visual Studio]] and CI/CD pipelines.